injflea727/grove/README.md

 programming.

-We believe that computers don't have to be complicated to be useful, and we've made an effort to ensure that the Stone has no unnecessary moving parts.
+We believe that computers don't have to be complicated to be useful, and we've made an effort to ensure that the Grove has no unnecessary moving parts.

 ### Immutable File Storage

-The Stone uses a [quine](https://en.wikipedia.org/wiki/Quine_(computing))-based file storage system: rather than destructively updating its persistent state, the Stone emits the source code for a new virtual computer that has the updated state.
+The Grove uses a [quine](https://en.wikipedia.org/wiki/Quine_(computing))-based file storage system: rather than destructively updating its persistent state, the Grove emits the source code for a new virtual computer that has the updated state.
 This makes it easy to restore an earlier version of your system if you accidentally make unwanted changes.

 ### Functional API

-The Stone's API encourages you to write your programs in a functional style.
+The Grove's API encourages you to write your programs in a functional style.
 This means that, whenever feasible, programs are built out of *pure functions* that merely transform inputs into outputs.
 Pure functions have no side effects or dependencies on global state.